Optimal designs for discrete choice models via graph Laplacians: Introduction

-The relevance of Laplacian matrices for this work is in a reformulation of the $ D $-optimality criterion via Kirchhoff's matrix tree theorem.
-This connects Laplacian matrices and $ D $-optimality.
+The relevance of Laplacian matrices for design theory originates in a reformulation of the $ D $-optimality criterion via Kirchhoff's matrix tree theorem.
+Similar connections between Laplacian matrices and optimal designs are well known in the design literature, see for example \cite{BC2009} for a survey article.
 Each Laplacian matrix is one-to-one with a variogram or Euclidean distance matrix $ \Gamma $.
-Our main result is a simple dual description of the $ D $-criterion as maximizing the logarithmic Cayley--Menger determinant
+Our main result is a dual description of the $ D $-criterion as maximizing the logarithmic Cayley--Menger determinant

-under simple linear inequality constraints defined by a parameter-dependent $ \binom{m}{k}\times\binom{m}{2} $ matrix $ A $.
+under simple linear inequality constraints defined by a parameter-dependent $ \binom{m}{k}\times\binom{m}{2}$-matrix~$A$.
 See Proposition~\ref{prop:dual} and Theorem~\ref{thm:KKT-conditions} for details and notation.
-This simplifies the $D$-criterion for two reasons: \begin{enumerate} \item[1.]
+There are two simplifications in this formulation.
+Both are very relevant for high-dimensional problems and yield simple algorithms to find $ D $-optimal designs: \begin{enumerate} \item[1.]
 While the original optimization problem is defined via $ \binom{m}{k} $ variables, the dual problem is written in $ \binom{m}{2} $ variables.
 This results in a drastic complexity reduction for $ k>2 $. \item[2.]
 The inequalities $A\vec{\Gamma} \le (m-1)\bs 1$ are sparse.
-Each inequality has $\binom{k}{2}$ terms and thus the system allow for efficient algorithmic handling. \end{enumerate} Both points are very relevant for high-dimensional problems, and allow for simple algorithms to find $ D $-optimal designs.
+Each inequality has $\binom{k}{2}$ terms and thus the system allows for efficient algorithmic handling. \end{enumerate}

-Maximization of the Cayley--Menger determinant \eqref{eq:CM} under simple linear constraints appears in maximum likelihood estimation for Laplacian-constrained Gaussian graphical models \citep[Prop.~6.2]{REZ21}.
-In fact, we show that for the Bradley--Terry paired comparison model ($ k=2 $), the linear inequality constraints in Proposition~\ref{prop:dual} allow a reformulation so that the design problem is directly equivalent to Proposition~6.2 in \citet{REZ21}, see Corollaries~\ref{cor:dualBT} and \ref{cor:KKT-conditions}.
-The optimization problem \eqref{eq:CM} also has appealing properties for high-dimensional settings, as the MLE of Laplacian-constrained Gaussian graphical models exists for sample size 1 \citep{YCP2021}.
-The link between Bradley--Terry paired comparison models and Laplacian-constrained Gaussian graphical models further provides symbolic solutions for $ D $-optimal design in the parameter space when the underlying graph is decomposable (Theorem~\ref{thm:decomposable}).
-This follows because the maximum likelihood estimator of decomposable Laplacian-constrained Gaussian graphical model has a rational description as a matrix completion problem.
-Simulations indicate that every $ D $-optimal design corresponds to a decomposable graph, see Conjecture~\ref{conj:decomposable}.
-We illustrate Theorem~\ref{thm:decomposable} with examples in Appendix~\ref{appendix:examples}.
+The optimization problem \eqref{eq:CM} has appealing properties for high-dimensional settings, as we show by a connection to maximum likelihood estimation for Laplacian-constrained Gaussian graphical models.
+In the case of the Bradley--Terry paired comparisons this link even allows for symbolic solutions for $ D $-optimal designs (Theorem~\ref{thm:decomposable}).
+This follows because the maximum likelihood estimator of a decomposable Laplacian-constrained Gaussian graphical model has a rational description as a matrix completion problem.
+We further illustrate Theorem~\ref{thm:decomposable} with examples in the appendix.